richrdkng/typeOf.js/README.md

 The license mentioned above applies to all parts of this software except as documented below

-All files located in the node_modules and external directories are externally maintained libraries used by this software which have their own licenses.
+All files located in the node_modules, external directories and other directories are externally maintained libraries used by this software which have their own licenses.
 We recommend you read them, as their terms may differ from the terms above.